Please join us online for the 2020 Engaging Women in the Built Environment event.

 This year, we are bringing together an incredible group of engaging women who inspired us with their stories in one of our previous events.

 Each speaker will give us a brief update on where their professional life has taken them, what they’ve achieved since last joining us.
-This will be followed by a panel discussion hosted by Professor Helen Lochhead, Dean, UNSW Built Environment.
+This will be followed by a panel discussion hosted by Professor Helen Lochhead, Dean, UNSW School of Built Environment.

 Our speakers will explore gender equity, workplace practices, and how the industry is tracking towards the goal of 50% women in leadership roles.
 The panellists will share with us their insights and candid advice.
 Finally, you will hear what lies ahead for each speaker and their observations for the industry in this unprecedented time.

 Abbie commenced her role as the NSW Government Architect in January 2020.

 Abbie has worked for 30 years, in private architectural practice, on public, education, health, research and commercial projects that have been highly awarded, published and recognised internationally for bringing fresh approaches to common project types.

 Projects Abbie has led have been the recipient of more than 40 state, national and international architectural awards in addition to personal awards such as the AIA Marion Mahoney Griffin Prize for a distinctive body of work in the field of Architecture.

 Abbie is passionate about the public domain, and the ability of architecture and our built environment to positively affect human behaviour, the way people interact, and the manner in which institutions and organisations operate.